Check out this post to see Kate’s Sesame Street birthday party in its entirety!

 The 7′ tall Sesame Street lamp post wall decal is an idea that came as a result of me doing nothing but eating, sleeping, and breathing Kate’s birthday party once I get into party planning mode.
 I like to call it “My Crazy” and will often joke with G that “I’m in a manic stage” during this time.
 Others may label it “BSC.”
 Whatever.
 I own it.
 Here’s just a sampling of my manic thought process that led to the lamp post idea:

-We can’t have a Sesame Street themed party without a lamp post.
+We can’t have a Sesame Street birthday party without a lamp post.

 How does one find a Sesame Street lamp post?